DataTravelGuide/dtg-blog/cbd/cbd_cache.md

 meaning that the writeback process will not suffer from increased IO latency due to conflict in the indexing tree.
 In contrast, Bcache's writeback process needs to traverse the indexing tree to find the dirty keys before performing the writeback.

+Bcache provides users with a rich set of mechanisms and parameters, which is great.
+However, with such rich functionality inevitably comes increased complexity.
+CBD Cache, on the other hand, is designed specifically for PMEM scenarios, with a simple design and implementation, aiming to provide a low-latency, high-concurrency, and performance-stable caching solution.

 From testing, under random write, CBD Cache achieves an average latency of 6.80µs, with a max latency of 2794µs and a latency standard deviation of 36.45 (under the same test, Bcache has an